 Black people are about three times more likely than white people to be killed by a police officer.
-Outrage over this long-running and relentless situation has boiled over in the past few weeks, with people across the U.S. taking to the streets to protest the killings of George Floyd, Breonna Taylor and so many others.
-The demonstrations—themselves largely peaceful—have involved notable incidents of police violence toward protesters.
+Outrage over this long-running and relentless situation boiled over in the summer of 2020, with people across the U.S. taking to the streets to protest the killings of George Floyd, Breonna Taylor, and so many others.
+The demonstrations—which themselves were largely peaceful—have involved notable incidents of police violence toward protesters.
 These events have further amplified questions about officers’ use of force and one of the most popular strategies aimed at reducing it: de-escalation.

 The 2014 police shooting of Michael Brown in Ferguson, Mo., and the surge of civil unrest that followed prompted then president Barack Obama to assemble the President’s Task Force on 21st Century Policing.
 A resulting report called for nationwide changes in law enforcement, with the aim of promoting “effective crime reduction while building public trust.”
 De-escalation was one strategy that subsequently gained many new followers.

 Although the approach is widely employed to reduce violence and aggression in health care and mental health settings, its application for law enforcement is poorly defined.
 In a policing context, de-escalation aims to decrease the use of force against civilians by teaching officers techniques to slow things down and use time, space and communication to find an alternative—practices that run counter to much law-enforcement training.
 Police are traditionally taught to make decisions and act as quickly as possible.
 And they learn early on that society not only authorizes but sometimes expects them to use force as a means of coercion.

 Unlike strategies that specifically target discrimination—from the racial sensitivity training adopted in the 1980s to more recent implicit bias training—de-escalation is touted by proponents as a means of reducing violence across the board.
 The approach, they say, protects civilians and officers alike and enables police to peacefully manage crowds of protesters.